schustudios/schustudios.github.io/_posts/2020-05-07-git-worktree.markdown

 Once you are done with the worktree, you can run `git worktree remove <path>`, and git will delete the directory, and all of its contents.
 If you delete the directory yourself, you can also run `git worktree prune` to remove the linked worktrees in directories that no longer exist.

 To see a list of all the current worktrees, run `git worktree list`.
-This will print out a list of the current worktrees, the commit, and the branch currenlty checked out on each worktree.
+This will print out a list of the current worktrees, the commit, and the branch currently checked out on each worktree.
 It is important to remember that you cannot checkout the same branch into multiple worktrees.

 In my daily workflow, I keep 3 worktrees active on my computer:
 - One with the latest on Develop